eclipse/kapua/docs/kuraKapuaDocs.md

 ## Downloading and configuring Kura

-The second part of this guide describes how to configure Raspberry Pi, but you can also use BBB (BeagleBone Black) or Intel Edison [as described on Kura download page](http://www.eclipse.org/kura/downloads.php?).
+Second part of this guide describes how to configure Raspberry Pi, but you can also use BBB (BeagleBone Black) or Intel Edison [as described on Kura download page](http://www.eclipse.org/kura/downloads.php?).
 Because there already exists a guide for [installing Kura on Raspberry Pi](https://eclipse.github.io/kura/intro/raspberry-pi-quick-start.html) we will not repeat the procedure here.
 When you finish, come back and follow the procedure below.
-In this example we will assume that Raspberry Pi has IP: 192.168.1.11 and our PC 192.168.1.10.
+In this example, we will assume that Raspberry Pi has IP: 192.168.1.11 and our PC 192.168.1.10.

 1. Connect Raspberry Pi and local PC to the same network
 2. On PC open browser and enter Raspberry's IP (which can be obtained with **ifconifg** command in Terminal of Raspberry Pi)